Soft China landing to cap 2012 commodities gains

 “The shift in focus to consumption means there is going to be less support from China for rising commodity prices.
 So mining companies will have to ‘sweat’ their assets and make them work harder to enjoy outperformance.”

-Top global mining companies such as BHP Billiton (BHP.AX), Rio Tinto (RIO.AX), Anglo American (AAL.L) and Xstrata XTA.L, reported large, but modestly weaker, half-year profits and said they were keeping their billions in cash to chase deals.
+Top global mining companies such as BHP Billiton, Rio Tinto, Anglo American and Xstrata, reported large, but modestly weaker, half-year profits and said they were keeping their billions in cash to chase deals.

 Commodities prices, such as copper and iron ore, are already trading at the upper end of the forecast ranges of many analysts, with room for upside in the second half if China’s economy rebounds.

-Many miners also seem unfazed; with some warning that even at a more sedate single-digit growth rate, they will still struggle to find the additional millions of tons to feed China.
+Many miners also seem unfazed; with some warning that even at a more sedate single-digit growth rate, they will still struggle to find the additional millions of tonnes to feed China.

 Demand for industrial metals, especially iron ore and coking coal, has had a tough time over the past six months due to Beijing’s clamp down on the property sector.